 An Australian Contingent Pack will be supplied by National Office for each Contingent Member.
-The Pack will include 2 Australian scarves, and a Scouts Australia Name Bar.
+The Pack will include 2 Australian scarves, a Scouts Australia Name Bar, and an International Ambassador Badge.
 The Australian scarf is only to be worn when travelling with the Contingent.
 The Australian scarf should be tied with a friendship knot.